Steeplechase Park: 1897–1907: Creation and early years

 The success of Steeplechase and other parks in Coney Island inspired Tilyou to create additional amusement parks in the New York City area and elsewhere.
 In November 1904, Tilyou announced that he would sell Steeplechase Park to a syndicate of investors for $1.25 million, since he wanted to operate another amusement park in Rockaway, Queens.
 However, the sale of Steeplechase was annulled in February 1905 after $50,000 had been paid, since "defective titles" prevented the syndicate from purchasing some of the land under the park.
 From 1905 to 1907, Tilyou refined Steeplechase Park with attractions such as a miniature railroad, an orchestra stand, the Cave of the Winds, a Fads and Fantasy Building, the Limit Building, and a children's pony track.
 The Limit Building was short-lived, being replaced by the Monte Carlo Building in 1907.

 1907 fire and rebuilding

 In the early morning of July 29, 1907, a fire started in the Cave of the Winds attraction.
-It spread quickly, destroying most of the wooden pavilions and hotels around Bowery Street; however, firefighters fought to save Tilyou's house at the corner of Steeplechase Park.
+It spread quickly, destroying most of the wooden pavilions and hotels around Bowery Street; firefighters fought to save Tilyou's house at the corner of Steeplechase Park.
 The three-alarm fire was extinguished after two hours, but about 35 acre of Coney Island was destroyed.
 Steeplechase Park bore much of the damage, which was estimated at $1.5 million, but several hotels were also ruined.
 Even though the fire destroyed nearly everything within Steeplechase Park, Tilyou reportedly remained calm throughout, even promising to host events that had been planned in the park before the fire.
 The morning after the fire, Tilyou posted a sign in front of the park, which read: